History of the South Africa national rugby union team: 1970s

 In 1970 the All Blacks toured South Africa once again—after the 1967 stand-off, the South African government now agreed to treat Maoris in the team, and Maori spectators, as 'honorary whites'.
 The Springboks won the test series 3–1.

 The Springbok tour of Australia in 1971 began with matches in Perth, then Adelaide and Melbourne.
 The Springboks won all three Tests, scoring 18–6, 14–6, and 19–11.
 As in Britain three years before however, massive anti-apartheid demonstrations greeted the team, and they had to be transported by the Royal Australian Air Force after the trade unions refused to service planes or trains transporting them.
 Although a tour of New Zealand had been planned for 1973, it was blocked by New Zealand Prime Minister Norman Kirk on the grounds of public safety.

 The Lions team that toured South Africa in 1974 led by Willie John McBride was unbeaten over 22 games, and triumphed 3–0 (with one drawn) in the Test series.
 A key feature was the Lions' infamous '99 call'.
 Lions management had decided that the Springboks dominated their opponents with physical aggression, so decided "to get their retaliation in first".
 At the call of '99' each Lions player would attack their nearest rival player.
 The idea was that a South African referee would be unlikely to send off all of the Lions.
-At the "battle of Boet Erasmus Stadium"—one of the most violent matches in rugby history—JPR Williams famously ran over half of the pitch and launched himself at 'Moaner' van Heerden after such a call.
+At the "battle of Boet Erasmus Stadium"—one of the most violent matches in rugby history—J. P. R. Williams famously ran over half of the pitch and launched himself at 'Moaner' van Heerden after such a call.

 The 1976 All Blacks tour of South Africa went ahead, and the Springboks won by three Tests to one, but coming shortly after the Soweto riots the tour attracted international condemnation and 28 countries boycotted the 1976 Summer Olympics in protest, and the next year, in 1977, the Commonwealth signed the Gleneagles Agreement, which discouraged any sporting contact with South Africa.
 In response to the growing pressure the segregated South African rugby unions merged in 1977.
 Four years later Errol Tobias would become the first non-white South African to represent his country when he took the field against Ireland.
 A planned 1979 Springbok tour of France was stopped by the French government, who announced that it was inappropriate for South African teams to tour France.